Skip to content

 The DOM-attribute annotation above maps clicked DOM nodes to view registration call sites.
 A complementary surface maps state-machine spec elements (guards / actions / transitions / state-nodes) back to their source positions.

-Pair tools use this index for two distinct UI gestures:
+Pair tools use these for two distinct UI gestures:

 • Jump to definition.
-A click on a guard/action name in the visualisation reads [:guards <id>] / [:actions <id>] / [:on-spawn-actions <id>] to find where the fn is implemented.
+A click on a guard/action name in the visualisation reads the co-located entry's :source-coords(get-in spec [:guards <id> :source-coords]) / [:actions <id> :source-coords] / [:on-spawn-actions <id> :source-coords] — to find where the fn is implemented.

 • Jump to call site.
-A click on a transition arrow or state node reads the deepest stamped path-tuple matching the node (e.g. [:states :idle :on :submit]); for keyword-named slots ({:guard :form-valid?}) the slot itself isn't stamped — the tool falls back to the enclosing transition's coord, which IS stamped.
+A click on a transition arrow or state node reads the :source-coords off that node (e.g. (get-in spec [:states :idle :on :submit :source-coords])); for an inline-fn / keyword slot ({:guard :form-valid?}) the slot itself holds a value rather than a map, so the tool walks UP to the nearest enclosing map node's :source-coords, which IS stamped.

-The framework commits to the index shape and the keyword-reference rule (definition-site only for keyword refs, reference-site for inline-fn literals).
-Pair tools ship their own UI affordance over the index.
-Like data-rf2-source-coord, the stamping is gated on interop/debug-enabled? and elides under :advanced + goog.DEBUG=false.
+The framework commits to the co-located entry shape, the per-node :source-coords shape, and the inline-fn / keyword rule (inline-fn / keyword slots carry no node of their own; the nearest enclosing map node's coord stands in).
+Pair tools ship their own UI affordance over them.
+Like data-rf2-source-coord, the dev-only source is gated on interop/debug-enabled? and elides under :advanced + goog.DEBUG=false.

 Where the DOM-to-source helpers live (re-frame2 vs tool)